Preventive Plumbing Maintenance: Save Money & Avoid Emergencies

 What Maintenance Plans Typically Cover

-• Annual plumbing inspection (valued at $200+): Covers fixtures, drains, water heaters, pipes, pressure, flow rate, and leak detection
+• Annual plumbing inspection (valued at $250 to $300): Covers fixtures, drains, water heaters, pipes, pressure, flow rate, and leak detection

 • Priority scheduling: Jump to the front of the line for service calls, including 24/7 access

-• Repair discounts: Members typically receive 15–50% off parts and labor on covered repairs
+• Repair discounts: Members typically receive 10 to 15% off parts and labor on covered repairs

-Plan Type Monthly Cost Annual Value Best For
+Plan Type Annual Cost Value Included Best For

-Comprehensive plan $40–$60/month Inspection + repair discounts + emergency access Older homes or frequent issues
+Comprehensive plan $249 to $449 Inspection + heater flush + drain cleaning + 15% discount + priority scheduling Older homes or frequent issues

-Home warranty w/ plumbing $49+/month + $75–$125 service fee Broader appliance + plumbing coverage Homeowners wanting all-in-one protection
+Home warranty w/ plumbing $49+/month + $75 to $125 service fee Broader appliance + plumbing repair coverage Homeowners wanting all-in-one protection

 Is It Worth It?

 For most homeowners with homes built before 2000, yes.
-The annual inspection alone is typically valued at $200–$225, which often covers or nearly covers the plan's yearly cost.
-Add in the repair discounts and priority access, and the math usually works in your favor — especially if your plumbing system has a history of small issues.
+The annual inspection alone is typically valued at $250 to $300, which often covers or nearly covers the plan's yearly cost.
+Add in repair discounts and priority access, and the math usually works in your favor, especially if your plumbing system has a history of small issues.
+Our full plumbing service plans guide walks through how to compare providers.

 For newer homes with minimal plumbing problems, a standalone annual inspection may be more cost-effective than a monthly subscription.
-It's also worth comparing maintenance plans to home warranty plumbing coverage, which takes a different approach by covering repair costs rather than preventive visits.
+It's also worth comparing maintenance plans to pay-per-visit plumbing costs, which takes a different approach by covering repair costs on demand rather than through preventive visits.

 Pincher's Pro Tip